top of page

 Absentee Voting (Mail-in Voting)

-In New York State absentee ballots (a.k.a. mail-in ballots) must be requested and require the voter to have an eligible excuse.
+In New York State absentee ballots (a.k.a. mail-in ballots) must be requested.
 The dates and details around these ballots can change from election to election, but the most recent information for Ulster County can be found here.

 bottom of page